drehi440/ProductServiceDrehiCapstone/README.md

 > Replace `localhost:8080` if your server is running on a different host or port.

+## 0. Design Decisions

+Here is a quick look at why I chose specific technologies for this architecture:

+* **Redis for JWT Logout:** Since JWTs are stateless, you can't technically "revoke" them before they expire.
+To handle secure logouts, I used Redis as a high-speed "deny-list."
+When a user logs out, their token is saved to Redis with a Time-To-Live (TTL) matching the token's remaining validity.
+This is much faster than checking a SQL database on every request, and the automatic expiration means I don't have to write manual cleanup jobs.

+* **Spring AI for Profile Bios:** I wanted to add a modern touch to the user experience without overcomplicating the stack.
+Spring AI allowed me to integrate OpenAI directly into the Java backend, abstracting away the raw REST calls.
+It allows users to input simple interests and get a creative, AI-generated bio instantly, keeping the codebase clean and Java-centric.

+* **AWS EC2 + Docker Compose:** Because this system has several moving parts (Kafka, Zookeeper, Redis, MySQL, and the App itself), configuring them manually on a server would be error-prone and tedious.
+I chose Docker Compose on an EC2 instance as the pragmatic deployment strategy.
+It gives me container isolation and a simple "one-command" startup for the whole stack, avoiding the overhead and cost of a full Kubernetes cluster for this scale.

 ### 1. Register a New User

 **Endpoint:** `POST /api/auth/register`